JASS-2021/ApodiniLIFXExample/README.md

-# Apodini Template Repository
+# Apodini LIFX Example

-This repository includes an example Apodini web service that can be used as a starting point for an Apodini web service.
+This repository includes an example Apodini web service that can be used to control LIFX smart lights using [NIO LIFX](https://github.com/PSchmiedmayer/Swift-NIO-LIFX).

 ## Build an Apodini Web Service